JacobGregor/data-structures-and-algorithms/javascript/code-challenges/401/challenge-12/README.md

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

-### BIG-O: Linear Complexity O(n)
+### BIG-O: Complexity O(1)

 ## API

 ## Features\

-Create a new class called pseudo queue.\
+Create a class called AnimalShelter which holds only dogs and cats.\
-Do not use an existing Queue.\
-Instead, this PseudoQueue class will implement our standard queue interface (the two methods listed below),\
-Internally, utilize 2 Stack instances to create and manage the queue\
-Methods:\
+The shelter operates using a first-in, first-out approach.\
+Implement the following methods:\
 enqueue\
-Arguments: value\
+Arguments: animal\
-Inserts value into the PseudoQueue, using a first-in, first-out approach.\
+animal can be either a dog or a cat object.\
 dequeue\
-Arguments: none\
+Arguments: pref\
-Extracts a value from the PseudoQueue, using a first-in, first-out approach.\
+pref can be either "dog" or "cat"\
+Return: either a dog or a cat, based on preference.\
+If pref is not "dog" or "cat" then return null.\

 ## Specifications